Discover how CloudZero helps engineering and finance get on the same team β and unlock cloud cost intelligence to power cloud profitability

 Unlike most MPP vendors, ParAccel does not sell MPP devices.
 Their software can be used on any hardware to harness the power of multiple processors.
 AWS Redshift uses the MPP technology of ParAccel.
 In fact, Redshift was started following capital investment by AWS in ParAccel and using MPP technology from ParAccel.
 Now the company is part of Actian.

-Many companies need to make decisions based on real-time data and often need to implement solutions quickly too.
-Take Uber for example.
+Many companies need to make decisions based on real-time data and implement solutions quickly.
+Take Uber, for example.

 Based on historical and current data, Uber has to make decisions quickly.
 It has to decide surge pricing, where to send drivers, what route to take, expected traffic, and a whole host of data.